Internet of Things is the most common category after smartwatches and wristbands.

 Intelligent home automation applies to IoT products that monitor lights, appliances, HVAC systems, entertainment systems, surveillance cameras and alarms, and sensors that track water or gas leakage.
 All these devices also share the same environment that users usually access through smartphones.

 Every year, smart homes become more common.
 Home protection is the fastest-growing smart home automation market.
-According to Statista, by 2022, smart home IoT surveillance and protection will hit $244 million.
+According to Statista, smart home IoT surveillance and protection will hit $244 million.

 How’s smart home technology working?